-Male House Sparrow have black throats and chest patches, light cheeks and brown nape.
+Male house sparrow have black throats and chest patches, light cheeks and brown nape.
 The female has a plain brownish chest and dull eye-stripe.

-House Sparrows are often a nuisance in urban areas like manufacturing and food processing plants.
+House sparrows are often a nuisance in urban areas like manufacturing and food processing plants.
 Gutters and drainage pipes clogged with sparrow nests can backup and cause extensive water damage and fires have been attributed to electrical shorts caused by machinery housing sparrow nests.
 Lastly, feces buildup can lead to structural damage from the uric acid in droppings, plus the bacteria, fungal agents and parasites in the feces also pose a health risk.

 The most effective method of control is to exclude sparrows from the area with 3/4″ StealthNet, making sure there are no gaps or crevices for the birds to pass through.
 The only ledge deterrent systems that are truly effective against sparrows are electrified ledge systems that use an intermittent pulse like Bird-Shock Flex-Track.
 New 2-chambered Sparrow Traps are quite effective at trapping small quantities of sparrows.
-The best trap has an elevated second chamber that keeps the birds happy and so content that they actually sing, attracting others to the trap.
+The best sparrow traps have an elevated second chamber that keeps the birds happy and so content that they actually sing, attracting others to the trap.
 When practical, the trapping program should be combined with a nest removal program that will greatly reduce the population over time.
 Along with trapping, mist nets can be installed in the flight paths by certified personnel to capture these birds in enclosed areas.
 A new technique that has found some success for moving populations is to fog problem areas with Avian Control.
 This method is most commonly applied when sparrows gather in flocks.
 Sparrows generally do not react to audio and visual products except occasionally in areas to which they are not very committed (new to area).
 Learn more about how to get rid of sparrows.

 House sparrows only mate for a season.
 They average three broods per mating season with each brood containing four to seven eggs with 20 offspring a year average.
 Egg coloration will be white, pale blue or pale green with a few gray or brown dots.
 If unchecked, a breeding pair can grow to over 2,000 birds in two to three years.

-House Sparrows are not migratory, but in cold climates can show movement between rural/suburban breeding sites and warmer winter roosting sites in the city.
+House sparrows are not migratory, but in cold climates can show movement between rural/suburban breeding sites and warmer winter roosting sites in the city.
 House Sparrows are aggressive birds and will often force out other birds from their territories.
 They are flocking birds and will gather in the thousands to take over feeding and roosting areas.